jdlph/Path4GMNS/README.md

 $ python -m pip install path4gmns-0.7.0a1.tar.gz
 ```

-Here, 0.7.0a1 is the version number specified in setup.py.
-You may need to update it accordingly.
+Here, 0.7.0a1 is the version number.
+Replace it with the one specified in setup.py.

 ## Benchmarks
+Coming soon.

 ## Upcoming Features
 - [x] Read and output node and link geometries (v0.6.0)